ezsystems/ezpublish-docker/README.md

  - VirtualBox 4.3.12+ (http://www.virtualbox.org)
  - If using AWS: Install Vagrant AWS plugin.
 To install run vagrant ```vagrant plugin install vagrant-aws``` If using the vagrant container above, this step is not needed
-- Optionally: Enable etcd ( See chapter "About etcd " about why you would run etcd )
- - In files/fig.config, make sure "START_ETCD=yes"
  - Copy files/user-data-EXAMPLE (optionally files/user-data-EXAMPLE-AWS ) to files/user-data and provide a discovery token as instructed in the file
 - If using AWS :
  - In files/vagrant.yml, define "use_aws=true"